 Have a tight kitchen?
 Revamp your small space with reclaimed wood kitchen walls in a clean white color.
 The Hamptons peel and stick kitchen walls in this picture do more than simply cover up minor imperfections in the original walls.
 They also act as a blank canvas for clean and elegant displays of kitchen items that would have otherwise consumed precious space on countertops or in cabinets.

 The lack of walls in open floor plans, where kitchens, dining rooms, and living rooms are all located in a common space, can result in the lack of a distinctive look for each living zone.
 The designers behind this borderless abode kept the kitchen from losing its identity by mounting reclaimed barrel oak wood planks only to the columns that framed the kitchen and dining area.

 This allowed them to repurpose the columns into reclaimed wood kitchen walls that are both visually and physically separate from the all-white living room that lies beyond the kitchen.
 The scarlet patina of the peel and stick kitchen walls is a particularly appetizing option for the space because red is thought to stimulate hunger.

-In this hardworking kitchen, reclaimed white weathered wood paneling was installed vertically on the walls around the room to create a sense of depth and old school charm.
+In this hardworking kitchen, the peel and stick wood planks were installed vertically on the walls around the room to create a sense of depth and old school charm.
 The result is that the reclaimed wood kitchen walls act as both whimsical art and a reclaimed wood backsplash that defends against flying food and cooking fumes that escape the range’s hood.

 You might think reclaimed wood is hard to clean, but with our splash safe treatment, reclaimed wood backsplashes are easy to maintain.
 It ensures that the look is durable and family friendly.